lakith7/LiveNationInternship/Automated AWS Server, Volume, and Workspace Removal Tool/README.md

 ## Acknowledgments

-* Thank you to Byron Brummer for helping me refine my code and add command line functionality.
+* Thank you to Byron Brummer for helping me refine my code.
+* Thank you to Tim Cordell for introducing me to the SMTP protocols.

 ## Author